SfC Home > Physical Science > Physics > Force >

 If an object is initially stationary, it accelerates when it starts to move.
 Acceleration is the change in velocity over a period of time.
 The object is going from v = 0 to some other speed or velocity.

 Likewise, if an object is already moving and a force is applied in the same direction, the object will speed up or accelerate.
-For example, a gust of wind can speed up a saliboat.
+For example, a gust of wind can speed up a sailboat.

 Accelerates Until Force Stops

-Force can cause deceleration
+Applied force can cause deceleration

-Force can change direction
+Applied force can cause change in direction

 A force applied at an angle to the direction of motion of an object can cause it to change direction.
 A side wind will cause an airplane to change its direction.